SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 Draw in a loop by moving forward and rotating.
 In each step, increase the length of the forward step by 10 and rotate 120 degrees.
 Repeat 3 times in another loop for the three triangles.

-If you have difficulties with the exercises above, ask for help in **SoftUni's discussion Reddit**: https://www.reddit.com/r/softuni/.
+If you have difficulties with the problems above, ask for help in **SoftUni's discussion Reddit**: https://www.reddit.com/r/softuni/.